jalexcole/worldwindjs/README.md

-# worldwind-globe - a Web WorldWind library derivative
+# worldwindjs - an improved Web WorldWind library

-__worldwind-globe__ is a fork of the popular [Web WorldWind](https://github.com/NASAWorldWind/WebWorldWind) library from NASA and ESA.
-This fork provides a release channel for builds based on the latest fixes and features from the parent's develop branch plus several library enhancements from this project.
+__worldwindjs__ is a fork of the popular [Web WorldWind](https://github.com/NASAWorldWind/WebWorldWind) library from NASA and ESA.
+This fork provides a release channel for builds based on the latest fixes and features from the WebWorldWind's develop branch plus several enhancements from this project.

 Enhancements include:

-- Keyboard navigation controls for the globe
+- Added keyboard navigation controls to the globe
-- Improved resolution of Bing imagery
+- Improved the resolution of Bing imagery
-- Translucent night-image
+- Added support for a translucent night-image
 - Removed dependency vulnerabilities

 ---